Clint Hocking says Far Cry 2's villain was Far Cry 1's hero

 The Jackal is one of the elements Far Cry 2 emphasised that would go on to become even more important in the further sequels: a persistent presence, a long-term goal for the player that seems untouchable at the game's start, a character who pops up occasionally to remind you he's watching.
 The Jackal is an arms dealer of legendary reputation, feared by all, and the player character's mission is to assassinate him.

 "The Jackal is actually supposed to be Jack Carver from the original Far Cry," Hocking told IGN in an interview.
 "Cos Jack Carver in the original Far Cry was this kind of shifty, like smuggler, gun runner kind of crook who ends up on this island with this Island of Dr Moreau craziness going on,” Hocking explained.
-“The idea was this is just him, like 10 years later or something, after he's seen whatever he saw on this island, the idea is here here is a decade later here he is kinda levelled up his smuggling game and he's gotten embroiled in this conflict but he's also been through a lot more and seen a lot of messed-up stuff."
+“The idea was this is just him, like 10 years later or something, after he's seen whatever he saw on this island [...] here he's kinda levelled-up his smuggling game and he's gotten embroiled in this conflict, but he's also been through a lot more and seen a lot of messed-up stuff."

 The game itself doesn't provide any hard evidence that the Jackal is Jack Carver, though dataminers have noted that texture files relating to the character model are labelled 'jackcarver'.